 - Repeat the process with the remaining batter.
 Rinse the cloth each time before making the next batch.

-- Cut the rolls into segments just before serving.
+- To serve: Cut the rolls into segments just before serving.